jennahamlin/tinselR/manuscript/paper.md

 perform whole-genome sequencing for foodborne pathogens, a milestone for protecting our food sources by identifying bacterial contamination at a higher resolution than previously.
-To understand organismal relationships in response to outbreak investigations from whole-genome data, building and interpreting phylogenetic trees are essential for this public health workflow.
+To understand organismal relationships in response to outbreak investigations, building and interpreting phylogenetic trees are essential for this public health workflow.
 Placing new outbreak isolates within the broader context of species diversity allows for identification across temporal or spatial scales regarding similarities or differences for those newly sequenced isolates.
 Thus, our goal was to develo